A Home in the Country - Life in Adams County

 Fire protection in Adams County is provided by volunteer fire companies.
 They are funded primarily through donations and fundraisers, and usually receive only minimal support from your tax dollars.
 You can expect to receive a solicitation notice once a year.
 In addition, many companies sponsor meals and other social activities that allow you to support the fire company and get to meet some of your neighbors.
 Better yet, consider becoming involved as a volunteer – there are many ways to help besides fighting fires.

-Many fire companies have an associated ambulance service that works cooperatively with a medic unit from Gettysburg Hospital.
+Some fire companies have an associated ambulance service that works cooperatively with a medic unit from Gettysburg Hospital.
 Contact your township office to determine which fire company and ambulance services cover your area.

 Agriculture is a major industry in Adams County, which ranks first in the state for apple and peach production.
 We also rank high in livestock, poultry, and dairy products.
 Farmland creates open space and adds interest, variety, and beauty to the landscape.